Dhammakaya meditation: Yogavacara origins

 According to Mackenzie, Yogavacara ideas are the most likely influence on Dhammakaya meditation system, though this is not definitely proven.
 According to Buddhist Studies scholar Catherine Newell, "there is no doubt that Dhammakaya meditation is based upon the broader Yogavacara tradition."
 She presents evidence of the borrowing of Luang Pu Sodh's Dhammakaya system from Somdet Suk's system of meditation.
 She and Asian studies scholar Phibul Choompolpaisal believe a Yogavacara origin to be most likely.
 If this would be the case, the tradition's meditation method would be an exoteric (openly taught) version of what initially was an esoteric tradition.
 Thai Studies scholar Barend Jan Terwiel has argued for a connection between Dhammakaya meditation and Thai meditation practices since the Ayutthaya period (1350–1776), in which the crystal ball at the center of the body plays a key role.
-He bases his conclusions on depictions of Nirvana in the manuscripts of the text Traiphuum Phra Ruang.
+He bases his conclusions on depictions of Nirvana in the manuscripts of the text Trai Phum Phra Ruang.
 He believes that this tradition may be identified as Yogavacara.
 Choompolpaisal lists a number of similarities between Dhammakaya meditation and Yogavacara practices from 56 anonymous Ayutthaya meditation teachers.
 Some of these methods focus on a similar point in the body, and feature the same objects used in visualization, that is, a Buddha image and a crystal ball.
 The meditative experiences which follow after visualization are also similar in nature between the 56 teachers and Dhammakaya.
 In both, the words dhamma sphere (duangtham) and dhammakāya are used to describe some of the experiences.
 Finally, the Ayutthaya teachers refer to inner bodies in some of their techniques, which have similar features to some of the inner bodies in the Dhammakāya system.

 An alternative theory suggests an origin in Tibetan or other forms of Mahāyāna Buddhism.
 According to Mackenzie, it is possible but unlikely that someone who knew the Tibetan meditation methods met and shared that knowledge with Luang Pu Sodh in the early 1910s.
 There are similarities between the two systems, states Mackenzie, as well as with the concepts such as chakra (tantric psycho-physical centers), "crystal sphere" and Vajra.
 Though these commonalities are widely accepted, no proof has emerged yet of the cross-fertilization of Tibetan Buddhist practices into Dhammakaya system.
 Crosby doubts the link, because of the two systems using different terminology.

 It is also "quite possible" that Luang Pu Sodh developed the Dhammakaya meditation approach through his own "psychic experiences", in Mackenzie's words, or partly based on older tradition, and partly a new invention.